stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 private Consumer<String> handler = line -> {};
 ```

-Normally we would throw an exception for an unknown command but it seems more prudent to ignore by default (given the nature of OBJ files).
+Normally we would throw an exception for an unknown command but it seems more prudent to ignore by default given the generally flakey nature of OBJ files.

 The following configuration options are also provided: